Is Your Roof Angle Suitable For Solar Panels?

 If your roof is totally flat, then I strongly recommend mounting the solar panels at an angle of at least 10°.
 This is really important because it will allow any rain to easily run off the modules.

-Ignore anyone who tells you to have the solar panels horizontal and just add a panel or two to make up for lost efficiency.
+Ignore anyone who tells you to have the solar panels laid flat and just add a panel or two to make up for lost efficiency.
 Horizontal panels are asking for trouble down the line.
 They will also get a lot dirtier because they will have very little ability to self-clean through rain.
 You’ll need to manually clean them more often; which is time consuming – and time is money.
 Added to that, getting up and working on a roof is a safety risk.

 For these reasons, if you have a flat roof, most good installers will add the option of a tilt frame to their quote.